LaurentOngaro/UEVaultManager/docs/source/usage.rst

       --offline             Only print offline status information, do not login --json                Show status in JSON format
-      -g,  --gui            Display the output in a windows instead of using the console
+      -g,  --gui            Display the output in a windows instead of using the console -f, --force-refresh   Force a refresh of all asset metadata.
+It could take some time !
+If not forced, the cached data will be used

   Command: edit